 Roberta S. Karmel has been at the center of U.S. securities regulation throughout her distinguished career as a Securities and Exchange Commission (“SEC”) Commissioner, a practitioner, an attorney in the enforcement division of the SEC New York Regional Office, a public director of the New York Stock Exchange, and a prominent academic who has taught in the U.S. and abroad.

-In PLI's new book, Life at the Center: Reflections on Fifty Years of Securities Regulation, Professor Karmel addresses the key regulatory issues confronting the SEC over the past fifty years.
-The book is a compilation, with current commentary, of 190 New York Law Journal columns she wrote between 1982 and 2014, and excerpts from law review articles on related topics.
-She has written a current introduction for each chapter and provided context for the choice of each law review article excerpt.
+In Life at the Center: Reflections on Fifty Years of Securities Regulation, Professor Karmel addresses the key regulatory issues confronting the SEC over the past fifty years.
+The book is a compilationof 190 New York Law Journal columns she wrote between 1982 and 2014, and excerpts from law review articles, updated with additional commentary.

-Life at the Center is an invaluable guide to understanding the issues faced by the SEC, the choices available to it, and the actions taken, as well as its relationships with other regulatory agencies.
+Life at the Center provides insight into the issues faced by the SEC, the choices available to it, and the actions taken, as well as the SEC’s relationships with other regulatory agencies.
 It brings the unique perspective of a distinguished scholar, author, and participant in SEC regulatory issues.